dw61/electronvolt/README.md

 # Usage

-Open `modern.ipynb` in jupyter notebook.
+Run `modern.ipynb` in jupyter notebook (recommended).

-If you need to install install jupyter notebook, you can find it from [Anaconda](https://www.anaconda.com/products/individual).
-Alternatively, a quick and dirty way is to copy the code from `modern.ipynb` and run it using a python interpreter.
+If you need to install jupyter notebook, you can find it from [Anaconda](https://www.anaconda.com/products/individual).

+Alternatively, run `modern.py`.